 This is a wonderful one-pot dinner recipe that’s a complete, healthy & easy meal the whole family will like!
 It’s also super easy and doesn’t take more than 30 minutes on the stove top.

-One pan meals are a perfect healthy-ish idea for busy weeknight dinners or make ahead prep lunches.
-Next time you’re running around on the weekend and don’t have a lot of time, it’s a great option.
+One pan meals are a perfect healthy-ish idea for busy weeknight dinners or meal prep.
+Next time you’re running around and don’t have a lot of time, this recipe is a tasty option.

 Here’s a few more good reasons to make a Chicken Sausage and Vegetable Skillet: